HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 ### Terraform Infrastructure Deployment and Azure DevOps Integration

 This repository contains the Terraform configuration files and scripts required for deploying the infrastructure components on Azure.
-The infrastructure is provisioned using Terraform, and Azure DevOps pipelines are used for automating the deployment process.
+The infrastructure is created using Terraform and provisioned using Azure DevOps pipeline for automating the deployment process.

 ## Table of Contents
 - [Terraform Infrastructure Deployment and Azure DevOps Integration](#terraform-infrastructure-deployment-and-azure-devops-integration)